gtgt/kolab-chwala/README.md

 only one storage driver at a time.

 There are currently two drivers available for Chwala: Kolab and Seafile.
-Tthe Kolab driver is considered the reference driver.
+The Kolab driver is considered the reference driver.
 Both can be found in the lib/drivers directory.

 The Kolab driver is based on Roundcube Framework and implements storage